xiaoxiae/videos/14-funf/DESCRIPTION.md

 #shorts
-A Short video about a very strange way of adding numbers.
+A very strange C program that adds numbers.

 ------------------